operaresponse/opera-android-sdk/README.md

 2. Copy the `Library/opera-sdk.jar` into your libs folder.
 Be sure that the libs folder is on your build classpath.

-3. Add following libs to your classpath from the Library folder:
+3. Add following jars to your libs folder from the Library folder:
 ```
 - retrofit-1.6.1.jar
 - okhttp-2.0.0.jar